 Pic: original source unknown.

-A battery charges by applying a voltage (pressure) across it that is higher than the voltage it already has across it.
-The higher that voltage difference the quicker a battery charges.
-Until 2000 or so alternators charged at a constant more or less fixed voltage.
-Many did so until 2010 or so.
-A few still do.
+Applying a voltage across a battery causes it to charge.
+That voltage, however, must be higher than the battery already has.
+The higher that voltage difference the quicker a battery consequently charges.
+Alternators charged at a more or less constant voltage until 2000 – and a few still do.

 Dc-dc charging – how starter batteries are charged

-Dc-dc charging truly scores where batteries are more than a metre or so from the alternator.
-Even with heavy cable, inevitable voltage drop prejudices charging, and fridge operation.
-Whilst heavy interconnecting cable is still necessary, a dc-dc charging unit installed close to the associated ensures the required voltage.
-It extends battery life and can transform fridge performance (particularly of three-way fridges whilst driving).
+Dc-dc charging truly scores with batteries distanced from the alternator.
+Voltage drop prejudices charging, and fridge operation.
+Heavy cable is necessary, but a dc-dc unit close to the battery ensures voltage.
+It also extends battery life, and can transform three-way fridges.

 Dc-dc charging – voltage sensing relays

-These systems require a voltage sensing relay.
-This relay senses starter battery voltage and directs alternator charging to that alone for two to three minutes after engine starting (when that battery is typically at 13.6 volts whilst under that dedicated charge).
-It only then allows the alternator to charge the auxiliary battery.
-It also isolates the starter battery if the RV system voltage drops below about 12.6 volts.
-Some dc-dc chargers have this relay facility inbuilt.
+These systems require a VSR (voltage sensing relay).
+The VSR senses starter battery voltage.
+It directs charge to that battery for two to three minutes after starting.
+Then it allows auxiliary battery charging once the starter’s exceeds 13.6 volts.
+The VSR also isolates the starter battery if its voltage drops below 12.6 volts.
+Some dc-dc chargers have VSR functionality inbuilt.

-A third type of alternator – Variable Voltage Alternators – was introduced around 2013.
-These are controlled by the engine’s central computer system to vary voltage from as high as 15.4 volts to as low as 12.3 volts – and, with some, to zero at times.
+A third type of alternator: Variable Voltage – was introduced around 2013.
+These are controlled by the engine’s central computer unit.
+They vary voltage from 15.4 volts to 12.3 volts.
+Some drop voltage to zero.

 Bc-dc charging – regenerative braking

-These alternators are commonly used with vehicles that have regenerative braking.
-They assist braking by increasing alternator voltage to force charge the vehicle’s main starter battery.
-To enable this, the main vehicle battery is normally only 80% charged.
-Braking boosts this to 100% – enabling the vehicle to draw all the electrical energy required from that extra 20% battery charge alone.
-During this time, the alternator’s output is either totally cut, or its voltage reduced far too low for charging.
-This also results in the voltage sensing relay opening – and thus precluding charging any auxiliary battery for two or so minutes after braking has ceased.
+These alternators are commonly used for regenerative braking.
+They increase alternator voltage, thereby force charging the starter battery.
+That battery is (here) normally 80% charged.
+Braking boosts this to 100%.
+This provides all electrical energy required from that extra charge.
+During this, alternator output is zero, or too low for charging.
+It causes the VSR to ongoingly open, thus precluding auxiliary charging for minutes each time.

 Bc-dc units are made by companies including Redarc and Sterling Products.
-Some companies now produce all such products in that bc-dc form.
-Those for use with Variable Voltage Alternators are in Low Voltage form.
-The above Link explains this.
+Some companies now produce all such products as bc-dc.
+Those for use with Variable Voltage Alternators are of Low Voltage form.
+The above Link explains.

-Much of the installation is similar to that below but there is no voltage sensing relay – and a signal lead needs to be taken to the ignition switch.
-The makers give full details.
+Installation is generally similar to that below, but there is no voltage sensing relay.
+A signal lead is taken from the ignition switch.
+Makers give full details.

 Installing dc-dc charging

 Dc-dc charging ensures a battery is alternator-charged safely, deeply and fast.
-To do this the charging unit must be close to the main energy drawing load and battery that drives it.
-That load is typically a fridge or fridge freezer and that’s where the dc-dc unit and battery needs locating.
+To do so the unit must be close to the main energy draw load and battery.
+That load is typically a fridge or fridge freezer.
+It’s where the dc-dc unit and battery need locating.

-Whilst dc-dc charging ensures optimum charging voltage, you still need to connect the unit via adequate sized cable.
-This typically requires at least 10 square mm (ideally 13.5 square mm) all the way from the source to the dc-dc charging unit.
-This is made clear by the units’ makers – but not always sufficiently stressed.
+Whilst dc-dc charging optimises charging, you still need adequate cable.
+This typically requires 10 mm2 (ideally 13.5 mm2) from source to charging unit.
+Makers explain this – but it is not always stressed.

-Most such units have inbuilt protection to ensure they only start charging the auxiliary battery once the starter battery is recharged after engine starting.
-This typically takes two to three minutes.
-If inbuilt protection is not provided it is necessary (excepting for bc-dc units) to include a voltage sensing relay to ensure starter battery charge priority.
+Most such units also have inbuilt protection to ensure starter battery charge priority.
+Recharging generally takes only two to three minutes.
+If inbuilt protection is not provided (excepting for bc-dc units) a VSR must be used.

-Some dc-dc charging units also have an inbuilt solar regulator and/or a mains battery charger.
-The sketch below shows a typical such installation.
+Some dc-dc charging units have an inbuilt solar regulator, and/or mains battery charger.
+The sketch below shows a typical installation.

 How to install a typical dc-dc or bcdc charger.
-In this case the voltage sensing function that safeguards starter battery voltage is inbuilt.
-Pic: courtesy Redarc.
+The function safeguarding starter battery voltage is inbuilt.
+Pic: Redarc.

 Programming dc-dc charging

-Different battery types require different voltage/current settings so dc-dc chargers have programs for standard lead-acid, sealed lead acid, gel cell, AGM batteries etc. No programming is needed for the alternator voltage – the systems accept whatever it is.
+Different battery types require different voltage/current settings.
+Dc-dc chargers have programs for lead-acid, gel cell, AGM batteries etc. No programming is needed for alternator voltage.
+The systems accept whatever it is.

-Lithium (LiFePO4) batteries have different needs – Redarc has a range of LFP units specifically for this purpose but stresses they should really be used only with LiFePO4 batteries recommended by Redarc.
+Lithium (LiFePO4) batteries have different needs.
+Redarc consequently has units specifically for this purpose.
+It stresses they be used only with LiFePO4 batteries they recommend.